dwavesystems/dwave-gate/README.rst

 .. note::

-    For the QIR compiler and loader to work the optional dependency PyQIR (v0.9.0) is required.
-It can be installed manually with ``pip install pyqir==0.9.0`` or from PyPI as an extra:
+    For the QIR compiler and loader to work the PyQIR (v0.9.0) is required.
+It can be installed manually with ``pip install pyqir==0.9.0`` or as an optional dependency:

     .. code-block:: bash